modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ## Creating your Blog Post Template

 First off, you'll want to have a Template that's geared just for Blog Posts.
 Why?
 Well, if you want comments and special formatting or page displays for your blog, you'll probably not want to have to do that for each Blog Post.
 So, the best route is to setup your own blog post template.
-This tutorial already assumes you have a base Template for your normal pages on the site - we'll reference that later on as 'BaseTemplate'.
+This tutorial already assumes you have a base Template for your normal pages on the site - we'll reference that later on as "BaseTemplate".

-We'll create one called 'BlogPostTemplate'.
+We'll create one called "BlogPostTemplate".
 Our content looks something like this:

 ```php
 [[$pageHeader]]